 The international company is a privately owned organisation that has organically grown over 30 years and now employs in excess of 3,300 highly skilled personnel.
 Almac is headquartered in Craigavon, Northern Ireland with US operations based in Pennsylvania, North Carolina and California.

 Almac Diagnostic Services is a division of Almac Group Ltd focusing on the discovery, development and delivery of novel prognostic and predictive tests.

 Almac Diagnostic Services has a pipeline of oncology based tests in development in therapeutic areas including breast, colon, ovarian, prostate and lung cancer.

 In addition Almac Diagnostic Services partners with the biopharmaceutical industry supporting the discovery, development and delivery of companion diagnostics.

 About Precision Therapeutics

-Precision Therapeutics, a leading life-science company based in Pittsburgh, Pennsylvania, is dedicated to personalizing cancer care and improving patient outcomes.
+Precision Therapeutics, a leading life-science company based in Pittsburgh, Pennsylvania, is dedicated to personalising cancer care and improving patient outcomes.
 Precision offers a portfolio of products developed to help guide physicians with difficult clinical decisions throughout the cancer care continuum.

-- ChemoFx®, a proprietary drug response marker which categorizes an individual patient’s tumor response to a range of standard chemotherapeutic options.
+- ChemoFx®, a proprietary drug response marker which categorises an individual patient’s tumor response to a range of standard chemotherapeutic options.
 Recently published data demonstrates a 14-month improvement in overall survival (OS) when recurrent ovarian cancer patients are treated with ‘responsive’ therapies as indicated by ChemoFx®.